Now Recruiting ENGAGE Student Liaisons!

 In addition to carrying out and guiding service projects, Liaisons will promote the work being accomplished by all stakeholders involved in the projects.
 Resources, progress updates, and reflections will be shared over social media platforms including Facebook, blogs, and the CCEL website.

-What issues do ENGAGE Liaisons address?
+What do ENGAGE Liaisons typically do?

 If you are interested in applying: